JAthulya/notes/notes/check out these.md

 -what is a MAC address
 Media access control address is a serial number given for each interface. worldwide physical identification number given to every devices. the MAC address is virtually burned to the hardware by the vendor and hence end urser cannot alter or rewrite this burned in address(BIA).
 MAC address is the unique hardware address of an Ethernet NIC, typically "burned in" at the factory.
 MAC address may be changed in software.
 MAC address are 48 bits long. first 24 bits from Organizationally Unique Identifier(OUI) and last 24 bits from a serial number.
 Newer EUI-64 Mac addresses are 64 bits long.
+IEEE created the EUI-64 standard for 64 bit MAC addresses.
+OUI is still 24 bits. serial number is 40 bits. this allows far more MAC addresses.

 -what is mac spoofing